 Questions?
 Dawn Geras, HiDawnG@gmail.com

-to learn more about your option to purchase electricity from an alternate supplier.
-Hans Herrmann of Cost Containment International can be contacted by sending email to firstname.lastname@example.org
+To learn more about your option to purchase electricity from an alternate supplier.
+Hans Herrmann of AUS (Alternative Utility Services) can be contacted by sending email to firstname.lastname@example.org

 The class schedule is as follows:

 All building residents are encouraged to join the 55 East Erie Book Club.
 The meetings are held the first Monday of the month at 7:30 PM in the 12th floor hospitality room to discuss the monthly selection.
 Soft drinks and water are provided but feel free to B.Y.O.B. if you’d like something else.
 All Are Welcome, Especially New Members!